Events

 Dr. Robert Marra, PhD, has expertise in plant pathology, mycology, fungal genetics, population biology, evolution, and molecular biology but focuses on forest pathology in his work at CAES.
 His presentation will discuss tree diseases that threaten New England forests, both urban and natural.
 These include: Bretziella (formerly Ceratocystis) fagacearum, the oak-wilt fungus that has caused widespread loss of oaks and is spreading northward, Xylella fastidiosa, which is responsible for bacterial leaf scorch on a variety of deciduous hosts, particularly oaks, Caliciopsis canker of pines, “white pine needle disease complex” and beech leaf disease.
 In each case, he will discuss the symptoms, the means of dispersal and spread, and, if applicable, the prognosis for treatment.

-This meeting is free and open to the public, and registration is not required.
+This meeting is free and open to the public.
+Registration is not required.
 We hope you can join us and take advantage of the opportunity to forge new connections with native plant enthusiasts you may not know.

 Mar